deepika13j/PassGuard/README.md

 # 🔐 PassGuard — Password Security & Risk Analyzer

-PassGuard is a modern web-based password security analyzer designed to help users understand the strength and security of their passwords.
+PassGuard is a modern web-based cybersecurity application designed to help users understand the strength and security of their passwords.

-The application evaluates password complexity, calculates estimated entropy, provides a basic crack-time estimate, and generates strong random passwords.
+It analyzes password complexity, entropy, predictable patterns, attack risks, and compromised-password exposure.
+It also provides personalized security recommendations and a secure password generator.

 ---